USGS Volcanoes: Notices released in the last day.

 This episodic eruption is occurring within a closed area of Hawaiʻi Volcanoes National Park.
 High levels of volcanic gas—primarily water vapor (H2O), carbon dioxide (CO2), and sulfur dioxide (SO2)—are the primary hazard of concern, as this hazard can have far-reaching effects downwind.
 As SO2 is continuously released from the summit during an eruption, it will react in the atmosphere to create the visible haze known as vog (volcanic smog) downwind of Kīlauea.
 SO2 and vog may cause respiratory and other problems at high concentrations.
 Further information on vog can be found at https://vog.ivhhn.org/

 Additional hazards include Pele's hair and other volcanic fragments from lava fountains.
 Pele's hair is strands of volcanic glass often produced by lava fountaining activity.
 Volcanic fragments can fall on the ground within a few hundred yards (meters) of the eruptive vent(s), or downwind of the vent(s).
 Strong winds may waft light particles, including Pele's hair, to greater distances downwind.
 Once they are on the ground, Pele's hair can sometimes cluster and tangle together, giving it the appearance of a tumbleweed.
 The extent of Pele's hair deposition is dependent on lava fountaining activity and current wind conditions.
 Residents and visitors should minimize exposure to Pele's hair and other volcanic fragments, which can cause skin and eye irritation.
 More information about how Pele's hair forms, its hazards, and what to do is available here: https://www.usgs.gov/observatories/hvo/news/volcano-watch-recent-lava-fountains-highlight-peles-hair-hazards.
-A Frequently Asked Questions document developed for the 2022 Mauna Loa eruption includes information about potential health effects of Pele's hair and is available here: https://vog.ivhhn.org/sites/default/files/FAQ_on_air_quality_and_health_during_Mauna_Loa_eruption_v1.6.pdf
+A recently updated Frequently Asked Questions document that includes information about potential health effects of Pele's hair is available here: https://vog.ivhhn.org/sites/default/files/PelesHair_FAQs.pdf

 Hawaiian lava flows generally advance slowly downslope, and during this eruption flows have been confined to Halemaʻumaʻu crater and the southwest side of Kaluapele, Kīlauea's summit caldera.